FAQ – Events rules and workshop info

 Yes.
 Couples can be of any gender or sexual preference.

-Are workshops closed to a limited number of partecipants?
+Are workshops closed to a limited number of participants?

 Yes.
-Workshops are closed to a limited numbers of couples so everyone can be carefully followed.
+Workshops are closed to a limited number of couples so everyone can be carefully followed.

 What have I to wear?

-During workshops and rope jam we recommend to wear comfortable clothes; bottoms are recommended to wear soft and slinky clothes like a tight tracksuit or a t-shirt and leggings.
+During workshops and rope jams we recommend wearing comfortable clothes; bottoms are recommended to wear soft and slinky clothes like a tight tracksuit or a t-shirt and leggings.
 No skirts.
 Nudity is not allowed.

 At La quarta corda’s studio the use of shoes is not allowed.
 Slippers are available to guests.

 You need some ropes.
 You can use jute or hemp ropes (cotton or synthetic ropes are not accepted), a diameter of 5-6 mm.